LukeSmithxyz/based.cooking/src/quesadilla.md

 A quick and easy low-prep meal, able to be taken anywhere.

-- ⏲️ Prep time: ~5 minutes + ingredients prep time
+- ⏲ Prep time: 3 min
+- 🍳 Cook time: 5 min
-- 🍽️ Serves: 1
+- 🍽 Servings: 1

 ## Ingredients